Kieran Kane: The O'Kanes

 Jamie O'Hara, another songwriter who worked for the same publishing company, first collaborated with Kane on a song entitled "Bluegrass Blues", eventually recorded by The Judds.
 Afterwards, the two began writing more songs together, and by 1986, they decided to form a duo known as The O'Kanes.

 Signed to Columbia Records in 1986, The O'Kanes recorded three studio albums for the label, in addition to charting seven singles on the Billboard Hot Country Singles charts.
 Their third album failed to produce any singles, however, and by 1990, the duo parted ways.

 Return to solo career

 In 1993, Kieran returned to his career as a solo performer.
 He signed to Atlantic Records that year, releasing the album Find My Way Home.
 Due to poor sales of this album, he was soon dropped from Atlantic's roster.
 Two years later, Kane, along with three other Nashville singer-songwriters, founded Dead Reckoning Records, an independent record label specializing in country music.
 The label's first release was his second studio album, titled Dead Rekoning.

+Personal life

+Kane has three children.
+His son Lucas occasionally plays percussion at his performances.